josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/🐳_see_our_new_deterrence_capability.md

 ## 🌌 Constellations

 🐳 🇺🇸 🪙 🎩 🕸️ — deterrence satire, transatlantic burden-sharing, institutional inheritance and the feedback hidden beneath diplomatic polish.

+*Follow the evidence:*

+- [📰: Novara Media: “Tony Blair Wants Governments to Embrace AI, Not Slow It Down”](https://novaramedia.com/2026/09/22/tony-blair-wants-governments-to-embrace-ai-not-slow-it-down/) – *oh for fuck’s sake WHO PUT COIN IN HIM*
+- [📄: TBI: “Governing Transformation: The Reimagined State”](https://institute.global/what-we-do/helping-governments-deliver/centre-ai/building-the-reimagined-state) – *needs less Mr Elliot, more Captain Wentworth, thanks*
+- [📄: TBI: “Politics & Governance: Leading in the Age of AI: How to Build an AI-Enabled State“](https://institute.global/insights/politics-and-governance/leading-in-the-age-of-ai-how-to-build-an-ai-enabled-state) – *we covered this as CRAKEN/Tree of Life territory; Labour women, please wake the fuck up*

 ---